 So, I have to admit something.
 I get overwhelmed with all of the amazing ideas that are out there for Easter!
 Is that just me?
 Okay, maybe it is just me.

 I’m usually very much a Type B person.
 Just ask my friends.
 Or my sister.
 Wait, don’t do that.
 You don’t need to hear all of those stories!
-But the early childhood teacher in me came out to deal with all of the fun ideas I had saved for Easter.
+But the early childhood teacher in me comes out to deal with all of the fun ideas I have saved for Easter.
 Maybe you want things organized into categories and all ready to go, too.
 So I thought I’d share the Easter egg activities with you!

-Easter Egg Activities all about Literacy
+Egg Activities All About Literacy

 These Easter egg literacy ideas are perfect for kids of varying ages – from preschool up through first grade.

-Science-Filled Easter Egg Activities
+Science-Filled Egg Activities

 We are huge fans of science experiments and explorations around here.
 What about you?
 These egg-themed science ideas will definitely keep your little scientists engaged.

-Sensory Play Easter Egg Activities
+Sensory Play Activities with Easter Eggs

 These egg-inspired sensory play experiences are just plain beautiful.
 Their colors are so inviting, and you know the kids will have a blast with each of them.